In Your Community » King » Construction Projects »

 Fall 2014 project updates

-- During Phase 2 we will reconductor the line from the Stillwater sub to Cottage Brook substation.
-Phase 2 construction is expected to take place between 2015 and 2016.
+- During Phase 2 we will replace the transmission line from the Stillwater substation to the Cottage Brook substation.
+We expect to submit applications for permits as early as Nov.
+2014 and construction is expected to take place between 2015 and 2016.

 The existing electric system serving customers in parts of Duvall and unincorporated King County is almost 100 years old and approaching its capacity limit, putting the homes and businesses that rely on it at risk of outages.
-The lines were not built to meet the needs of a 21st Century community, and can become overloaded during periods when energy use is particularly high, such as very cold or very hot days.
-In addition to the limitations of the small capacity wire that exists today, the height and configuration of the poles increase the possibility of damage and outages due to trees and tree branches.
+The lines were not built to meet the needs of a 21st century community, and can become overloaded during periods of high energy use, such as on very cold or very hot days.
+In addition to the limitations of the small capacity conductor, the current height and configuration of the poles increase the possibility of damage and outages due to trees and tree branches.

-By rebuilding the existing power lines with higher-capacity wire, PSE will improve the dependability of the electric system that serves you and your neighbors and ensure PSE is able to meet the future energy needs of the community.
-Specifically, Puget Sound Energy is planning to rebuild eight miles of existing power lines between the Cottage Brook substation (14401 188th Ave NE in Woodinville), the Stillwater substation (13201 277th Ave NE in Duvall) and the Novelty Hill substation (24525 NE 102nd St in Redmond), see map for details.
+By rebuilding the existing power lines with higher-capacity wire, PSE will improve the dependability of the electric system that serves you and your neighbors and ensure that PSE is able to meet the future energy needs of the community.
+Specifically, Puget Sound Energy is planning to rebuild eight miles of existing power lines between the Cottage Brook substation in Woodinville, the Stillwater substation in Duvall and the Novelty Hill substation in Redmond.

-In addition, we'll also be transferring a particularly vulnerable part of the overhead distribution line near the Cottage Brook substation, to underground.
-Doing so will put the distribution circuit at lower risk for outages.
+In addition, we'll also be transferring a particularly vulnerable part of the overhead distribution line near the Cottage Brook substation from overhead to underground.
+Placing this distribution line underground will lower the risk of outages.

 What is a transmission line?